© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Cold War structures at the former Upper Heyford Airbase is a scheduled monument protected by Historic England under reference 1021399.
 View the official record →

-Upper Heyford Airbase is a Cold War military installation in Oxfordshire, England, which served as a Royal Air Force station and later hosted United States Air Force operations from the 1950s through the 1990s.
+Upper Heyford Airbase is a Cold War military installation located in Oxfordshire that served as a strategic airfield during the second half of the twentieth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1021399.

 Cold War structures at the former Upper Heyford Airbase is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1021399.